jrmarcum/BasicsOfLaTeX/README.md

-# Basics of Coding LaTeX
+# Basics of Writing LaTeX